 Pinnacle v.
 16 puts Snapshot in the control bar above the timeline too, with a camera icon -- a significant usability improvement.

-Unlike the "Grab Video Frame" command in Pinnacle v.
-15 or the timeline function in v.
-16, "Snapshot" in the Effects Editor extracts a still image from the video clip which you have opened -- not from the Timeline.
-That is useful if it is what you want, but if you want to create a still of a composed image such as a picture in picture, this is much easier to in either version of Pinnacle Studio than in Avid Studio, where you would have to recompose the image, copy it from an exported file or maybe from a "subproject" -- a feature i haven't explored yet.
+Unlike the "Grab Video Frame" command in Pinnacle version 15 or the timeline function in version 16, "Snapshot" in the Effects Editor extracts a still image from the video clip which you have opened -- not from the Timeline.
+That is useful if it is what you want, but if you want to create a still of a composed image such as a picture in picture, this is much easier to in either version of Pinnacle Studio than in Avid Studio, where you would have to recompose the image, copy it from an exported file or maybe from a "subproject" -- a feature I haven't explored yet.